david-luison-starkey/bash-annotations/README.md

     :
 }
 ```
-* @inject and @interface annotations cannot annotate the same function.
-Multiple @interface annotations can be used to annotate a function or variable however.
+* @inject and @interface annotations only function together if the @inject annotation is the last annotation.
+This is a bug.
+Multiple @interface annotations can be used to annotate a function or variable without any constraints however.

 * Special variables must not exist on the same line as any other variable or command substitution etc. (as conditional logic applies to escaping the '$' symbol, where special variables are escaped differently).
 Backslashes can be used to split statements up over multiple lines to allow `bash-annotations` interfaces to parse lines correctly.